 It is situated on the Alaska Highway, a crucial route established during World War II to connect the contiguous United States with Alaska through Canadian territory.

-Beaver Creek, the westernmost community in Canada, sits on the Yukon side of the border, offering travelers their first or last glimpse of the country depending on their direction of travel.
+Beaver Creek, the westernmost community in Canada, is on the Yukon side of the border.
+Depending on their direction of travel, it offers travelers their first or last glimpse of the country.

-The crossing itself has evolved over the years, from a simple log cabin to the modern steel structure completed in 1983, located 28.6 kilometers (17.8 miles) from the actual border—making it the Canadian border station furthest from the border.
+The crossing itself has evolved over the years, from a simple log cabin to the modern steel structure completed in 1983.
+It is located 28.6 kilometers (17.8 miles) from the actual border, making it the Canadian border station furthest from the border.

 Reflecting on Our Time at the Border Crossing

-Stopping at the border between Canada and Alaska offered an experience in its own right.
-The vastness of the region is highlighted by the surprising fact that a full 15 miles separate the Canadian border station from its American counterpart.
+Stopping at the border between Canada and Alaska was an experience in itself.
+The region's vastness is highlighted by the surprising fact that a full 15 miles separate the Canadian border station from its American counterpart.

 As we journeyed into Alaska, passing through the Canadian checkpoint led us into a 20-minute drive before officially crossing into Alaska, marked by a distinct sign and a sturdy border post.

-The absence of border control personnel across this stretch allowed for an unusual freedom—to casually step from one country to another as if merely crossing a street.
+The absence of border control personnel across this stretch allowed for unusual freedom—casually stepping from one country to another as if merely crossing a street.

-The border post itself, a significant and immovable marker, became a playful symbol of our adventure.
+The border post, a significant and immovable marker, became a playful symbol of our adventure.
 We humorously attempted to shift it, half wondering if our actions could somehow redraw national lines.

 Fortunately, the border stood firm, sparing us from inadvertently sparking an international incident.
-This moment, whimsical yet profound, underscored the vast and open nature of our journey along the Alaska Highway.
+This whimsical yet profound moment underscored the vast and open nature of our journey along the Alaska Highway.

 11. Tok